Cardiacs: All That Glitters Is a Mares Nest and multiple departures

 Cardiacs toured and gigged intermittently during 1990, culminating in a shared concert with Napalm Death at Salisbury Arts Centre on 30 June.
 The Cardiacs half of the concert was filmed and released as the video Maresnest (produced by Steve Mallet and directed by Steve Payne, and eventually also released as the 1995 live album All that Glitters is a Mares Nest).
 The band performed as a seven-piece, with Sarah Smith making a one-day return as a band member.
 Although the concert has achieved legendary status amongst Cardiacs fans, it was problematic for the band.
 Among other things, Tim Smith's guitar fell apart and keys fell off Sarah Smith's saxophone.
 After the Salisbury concert, Tim Quy left the band to pursue other projects.
-Like Sarah Smith, he was not replaced: the removal of live tuned and untuned percussion from the lineup further altered the established Cardiacs sound.
-Quy's departure was commemorated by a message at the end of the Maresnest video stating "this film is dedicated to Tim Quy who left our world 30/6/90".
-(At the time, this was widely misinterpreted as an announcement of Quy's death).
-Quy remained on good terms with the band and would later appear as a special guest during Cardiacs' 2001 Astoria gig.
+He remained on good terms with the band and would later appear as a special guest during Cardiacs' 2001 Astoria gig.

 The band was quiet for the first four months of 1991, during which time two more members departed.
 William D. Drake played his final concert with the band on 2 May at The Venue in New Cross (going on to join the band Nervous and, in 2001, embarking on a long-delayed solo career).
 Having joined up-and-coming indie-psychedelic band Levitation, Christian Hayes played his own final gig as a Cardiac in Oxford on 16 May: although Cardiacs and Levitation were friendly with each other and had even toured together, Hayes had finally found it impossible to balance the demands of both bands.
 Both Hayes and Drake would continue to be associated with Cardiacs, and would occasionally guest with the band at selected live concerts many years later.

 Between 1991 and 1993, Tim Smith, Christian Hayes, and Jon Poole (with drumming by David Francolini) performed live shows in a revitalized lineup of Hayes' 80's band, Panixphere.
 The Cardiacs spin-off band performed Hayes' original material, the Tim Smith-penned "More Money Than God", various covers including Cardiacs, XTC, Ring, and Foetus songs, and raw versions of Jon Poole-penned tracks that would later be recorded for Sing to God.